ks888/tgo/README.md

 go get -u github.com/ks888/tgo/cmd/tgo
 ```

-tgo depends on the ptrace mechanism and attaches to the non-descendant process.
+The `tgo` binary attaches to your process using the ptrace mechanism.
 To enable this, run the command below:

 ```
 sudo sh -c 'echo 0 > /proc/sys/kernel/yama/ptrace_scope'